abrehan2/React-Design-Patterns/README.md

 ## Custom Hooks
 Special hooks that we define ourselves, and that usually combine the functionality of one or more existing React hooks.

+## Functional Programming
+Functional programming is a way of organizing your code base to minimize mutation and state change in your applications.
+The functions remain independent of external data, known as pure functions, and you also treat functions as first-class citizens.